COSC3020/tsp-local-search-JingtianWang-28/README.md

 Since the maximum execution stop is set to 1000 times, the number of loops is O(1000n) which simplifies to O(n)

-If the number of iterations is not limited, the 2opt algorithm will stop when all possible exchanges cannot further reduce the path length.

 For n cities, the worst case number of iterations is O(n!)

 At this time, the total time complexity is O(n+n+n*n!) which simplifies to theta(n*n!)